Onogi/VIGoR/README.md

 Source: C source files of the command line programs.

 R: R source package of VIGoR.
 Whereas installation of R source packages is easy on Linux and Mac, it is often problematic on Windows.
-I recommend the following procedure:
+I recommend the following procedure for the installation on Windows:
   1. Install Rtools from http://cran.r-project.org/bin/windows/Rtools/
   2. Install Rstudio from http://www.rstudio.com/
   3. Start up Rstudio and install the R source package (.tar.gz file) as a package archive file.
 The package compiled by Rstudio can be used from the standard R console.